TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 an important assumption that will impact the patterns that are uncovered.
-However, rather than viewing this as a weakness, we can view this as a strength in the sense that this decision depends entirely on the granularity of the patterns you wish to discover.
+However, rather than viewing this as a weakness, we can view this as a strength in the sense that this decision depends entirely on the granularity of the patterns you wish to discover (following our vision of building a software tool based on the proposed model for use as an intelligent assistant for humans).

 The model still does determine when the latent state switches, but you are correct in the sense that when it is allowed to determine a switch occurs